dblunk88/Hackathon/README.md

 # Hackathon
 0x00
-some of the code is clean, somw of the code is nasty and dirty. shch is life of the hackathon.
+some of the code is clean, some of the code is nasty and dirty. such is life of the hackathon.
+- sent from my iToaster